CommonAccord/Site-DataShare/Doc/H4KC/Form/Master_DSA.md

 2.sec=Unless otherwise agreed in a writing executed by authorized representatives of City and User, as between City and User, City shall own all right, title and interest in and to the Intellectual Property Rights in the Sensor Data.

 3.sec=The City and the User each agree that User shall have access to the signals from the sensors in a form which is accessible and can be utilized by User.
-The Cityspecifically reserves the right to make changes in the form and accessibility of said information as it sees fit without advance notice to User; provided that the City will use best efforts to provide User with as much prior notice as is practicable prior to any discontinuation of access to the sensor data.
+The City specifically reserves the right to make changes in the form and accessibility of said information as it sees fit without advance notice to User; provided that the City will use best efforts to provide User with as much prior notice as is practicable prior to any discontinuation of access to the sensor data.

 4.sec=User hereby agrees to furnish and supply at its own cost and expense all necessary equipment to receive and utilize said information whenever required.
 Any and all expenses relating to access by User shall be borne and maintained by User.
 Information and video images gathered by User from its access to the sensors shall be disseminated by User in a timely manner so as to not undermine the public’s confidence in the City’s efforts.